Top 10 most widely operated fighter jets in 2023

 There is a high chance that the actual number of operational F-5s is a great deal lower, as most of these aircraft are exceedingly old.

-Furthermore, the jet is still in production, and countries are continuing to place orders for it.
+Furthermore, the jet is still in production with 589 built as of May 2023, and countries are continuing to place orders for it.
 So, its numbers are likely to rise for years to come.

 Ministerio de Defensa Espana

 A fourth-generation jet designed by China in the 1990s, the J-10 quickly became one the most popular types of aircraft in China’s People’s Liberation Army.
-While very few J-10s have ever been exported (Pakistan is the only other country to receive them), quite a large number have been manufactured.
+While very few J-10s have ever been exported (Pakistan is the only other country to receive them), quite a large number have been manufactured over 600.

 Although groundbreaking in many ways, initially the F-35 had a number of problems, and its development grossly exceeded its budget.
-However, with problems now ironed out, Lockheed Martin has continued to ramp up production of the aircraft, so, the numbers are likely to rise at a continuous pace.
+However, with problems now ironed out, Lockheed Martin has continued to ramp up production of the aircraft, reaching 1,000 units manufactured in 2024.

 6. MiG-29 family: over 800